Hessle and Hill Top

 Hessle and Hill Top is a civil parish in the City of Wakefield district of West Yorkshire, England.
-Scattered settlement in the rural parish includes the hamlet of Hessle, which lies about 1 mi northwest of the village of Ackworth Moor Top and 3+1/2 mi southwest of the town of Pontefract.
-At the 2011 census the parish was grouped with the small neighbouring parish of West Hardwick, and a combined population of 138 was recorded.
+Scattered settlements in the rural parish include Wragby village and the hamlet of Hessle, which is about 1 mi northwest of the village of Ackworth Moor Top and 3+1/2 mi southwest of Pontefract.
+At the 2011 census the parish was grouped with the neighbouring parish of West Hardwick, and a combined population of 138 was recorded.

 Governance

 Until 1974, Hessle and Hill Top was part of Hemsworth Rural District.
-The parish still falls within the Hemsworth UK parliament constituency.
+The parish is in the Hemsworth UK parliament constituency.

-Nostell, a smaller village to the west, is grouped with Hessle and Hill Top as well as several other small parishes as a division of Wakefield City Council.

-The parish
+Parish

 The earliest recorded date for the parish is 1066, referred to as Hessle, derived from hæesle meaning hazel tree, under the administrative unit of Odgodcross and attributed to a Lord Alward in 1066 and then to Lord Mauger of Elington 20 years later.